desandro/3dtransforms/cube.md

   </div>
 </div>

-(We could remove the `.cube__face--front` style, as this transform has no effect, but let's leave it in to keep our code consistent.)
+(We could remove the `rotateY(  0deg)` style, as this transform has no effect, but let's leave it in for consistency.)

-Now that face is rotated, only the front and back face are visible.
-The 4 side faces are all perpendicular to the viewer, so they appear invisible.
+Now that faces are rotated, only the front and back faces are visible.
+The 4 side faces are all perpendicular to the viewer, so they appear on-edge, near-invisible.
 To push them out to their appropriate sides, they need to be translated out from the center of their positions.
 Each side of the cube is 200px wide.
 From the cube's center they'll need to be translated out half that distance, `100px`.

 {% highlight css %}
 .cube__face--front  { transform: rotateY(  0deg) translateZ(100px); }